Artem-Bohush/Slider-module_nativeJS/README.md

 # Slider-module_nativeJS
   This is a simple code for slider that provides a slide switch(e. g. arrows) and dots to display the current slide.
 ## Usage
-  Your layout should contains next code:
+  Your layout should contains next code structure:
 ```
   <div class="slider">
     <div class="slides-wrap">